 A candidate, who has completed the requirements for the graduate diploma but has not had the diploma awarded, may apply for admission to candidature for the master's degree in the embedded sequence with credit for work completed towards the diploma.

-Students who commenced prior to 1 January 2011 will complete the requirements in accordance with the resolutions in force at the time of their commencement, provided that requirements are completed by 1 January 2016.
-The Faculty may specify a later date for completion or specify alternative requirements for completion of candidatures that extend beyond this time.
+Students who commenced prior to 1 January 2017 will complete the requirements in accordance with the resolutions in force at the time of their commencement.
+The School may specify a later date for completion or specify alternative requirements for completion of candidatures that extend beyond the prescribed time limit.